amrlsymlx/amrlsymlx/README.md

 * 🌍  I'm based in Kuala Lumpur
 * 💻  Your friendly freelance indie coder in your neighbourhood
 * ⚒️  I build, ship, and maintain my own web apps - I can do for yours too!
+* 🖊️ I own a trembling pen plotter too 🤷, let me know what I gotta do about it.
 * ✉️  You can contact me at [amirulsyamil.ahmad@gmail.com](mailto:amirulsyamil.ahmad@gmail.com)

 ### 🤝 Socials